sebastian-software/eslint-config-readable/readme.md

 - `promise`: Checks for correctly working with Promises.
 - `react`: React specific checks for requiring specific structures of classes + preferring functional patterns.
 - `security`: Checks for security issues in e.g. RegExps.
+- `tree-shaking`: Marks all side-effects in module initialization that will interfere with tree-shaking

 ## Copyright